Here's how, where, and how long to store "fridge foods."

 - Milk will quickly sour if kept at room temperature.
 Even inside the fridge, milk should be kept in a consistently cool spot, which means the door shelves are a no-no (all that opening and closing can expose the milk to the warmer air outside).

 - While the fridge door shelf is bad for milk, it's an ideal spot for cheese.
 Cheese should be wrapped securely and stowed in a warmer part of the fridge.
-The harder the cheese, the longer it will last - up to 2 weeks.
-Soft, creamy cheeses will remain good for about a week.
+The harder the cheese, the longer it will last.
+Soft, creamy cheeses will remain good for about a week, whereas hard cheeses can last up to 10 months.

 - Yogurt should be kept in its original container.
 Note the expiration date.
-Opened yogurt should be tossed by that date, but unopened yogurt should remain palatable for about another week.
+Unopened yogurt should be tossed by that date, but opened yogurt should be kept for no longer than 3 days.

 Eggs are among the most fragile of foods.
 And yet eggs hold up well if properly handled.